1506kidrauhl/Prove3D/Prove3D/prove3dapp/target/Prove3dInstalacao/README.md

 As demais:
 1- Abrir o terminal do linux
-2- Executei o comando script_instalacao
+2- Executei o comando prove3d
 3- Coloquei a senha do seu usuário

 Windows